ktkk/tabcounter/README.md

 <h1>TabCounter</h1>
 <p>This Tabcounter was created for AstraeusTF on Twitch.
-It is used to count the amount of times Tab is pressed and display that number on stream.<\p>
+It is used to count the amount of times Tab is pressed and display that number on stream.</p>

 <h2>Usage</h2>
 <h3>Compiling</h3>